logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

 Next, set your alert conditions.

+* First, make sure the condition points to the right query.
+That's the one that doesn't contain variables.
 * Define the rule's condition.
 You can type in the value or drag the heart **<i class="fas fa-heart"></i>** directly on the graph to make your selection.
 * You can click the condition to decide whether to set it for values above/below a threshold, within/outside a range, or when it has no value.
 * You have the option to set up multiple conditions and queries for more advanced alerts.